 - a.
-Locate notification appliance devices [as required by NFPA 72][where indicated] Where more than two visual notification appliances are located in the same room or corridor or field of view, provide synchronized operation.
-Devices must use screw terminals for all field wiring.[Audible and visual notification appliances mounted in acoustical ceiling tiles must be centered in the tiles plus or minus 50 mm2 inches.]. - b.
+Locate notification appliance devices[as required by NFPA 72][where indicated][and to meet the intelligibility requirements].
+Where two or more visual notification appliances are located in the same room or corridor or field of view, provide synchronized operation.
+Devices must use screw terminals for all field wiring.[Audible and visual notification appliances mounted in acoustical ceiling tiles must be centered in the tiles plus or minus 50 mm2 inches.] - b.
 Audible and visual notification appliances mounted on the exterior of the building, within unconditioned spaces, or in the vicinity of showers must be listed weatherproof appliances installed on weatherproof backboxes. - c.
-Speakers must not be located in close proximity to the FACU or LOC so as to cause feedback when the microphone is in use.
+Speakers must not be located in close proximity to the FMCU or LOC so as to cause feedback when the microphone is in use.